Since the mortgage meltdown, many people have become wary of the idea that home ownership is a lofty goal that every American should aspire to.

 Here are 6 major pros and 6 major cons of owning a home, so you can evaluate whether you should buy a house:

 1. Spend less– Even though owning a home can be expensive, it doesn’t have to cost more than renting.
 Buying an affordable home with a reasonable mortgage can actually cost less on a monthly basis, depending on where you live.
 The Rent vs. Buy Index on Trulia.com shows the major cities where homeownership is more affordable than renting.
-Their study from early 2011 reveals that it’s still cheaper to buy in 72% of America’s 50 largest cities.
+Their study from early 2017 reveals that it’s still cheaper to buy than rent in all of the 100 biggest U.S. metro areas.
 However, renting is less expensive in a few large cities, such as New York, San Francisco, and Seattle.
 The best way to make a comparison is to analyze the monthly numbers for comparable properties.
-Try using a Rent vs. Buy Calculator at sites like dinkytown.com and bankrate.com for help.
+Try using a Rent vs. Buy Calculator at sites like trulia, dinkytown.com and bankrate.com for help.